CtrlK

 Specificity

-Lists multiple concrete actions — 'check for fake ground truth, score normalization fraud, phantom results, and insufficient scope' — rather than vague language.
+Lists several concrete actions—'check for fake ground truth, score normalization fraud, phantom results, and insufficient scope'—with named fraud patterns rather than vague language, though it describes one composite audit task rather than a broad action set.

 Completeness

-Explicitly states both what ('Audit experiment integrity before claiming results' with named fraud patterns) and when ('Use when user says ... or after experiments complete before writing claims').
+Explicitly answers both 'what' (audit experiment integrity via cross-model review for four named fraud patterns) and 'when' (an explicit 'Use when user says... or after experiments complete before writing claims' clause with concrete trigger phrases).

 Trigger Term Quality